 Core Stats

-There's four Core Stats in the game: Strength, Intelligence, Willpower, and Dexterity.
+There are four Core Stats in the game: Strength, Intelligence, Willpower, and Dexterity.
 You get different starting stats based on your class:

-- Barbarian: 10 Strength, 8 Dexterity, 7 Intelligence, and Willpower
+• Barbarian: 10 Strength, 8 Dexterity, 7 Intelligence and Willpower

-- Rogue: 10 Dexterity, 8 Willpower, 7 Strength, and Intelligence
+• Rogue: 10 Dexterity, 8 Willpower, 7 Strength and Intelligence

 Core Stats always give the following bonuses: